moonwell-fi/moonwell-contracts-v2/src/proposals/mips/mip-b17/MIP-B17.md

 drive further integration within the Base ecosystem, benefiting Moonwell community and stakeholders by providing more options for investment and collateral.

+### Voting Options

+We propose the following voting options for the Moonwell community:

+- For: Approve the addition of AERO as a new collateral asset on Moonwell's Base deployment with the recommended risk parameters
+- Against: Reject the addition of AERO as a new collateral asset on Moonwell's Base deployment
+- Abstain